 For melanoma, non-small cell lung cancer, and anaplastic thyroid cancer:

 Adults—2 milligrams (mg) once a day.
-Your doctor may adjust your dose as needed.
+Your doctor may adjust your dose as needed and tolerated.

 Children—Use and dose must be determined by your doctor.